TBWA Worldwide

 TBWA Worldwide is an international advertising agency whose main headquarters are in Midtown Manhattan, New York City, United States.

-Since 1993, the agency has been a unit of Omnicom Group, the world's second largest advertising agency holding company.
+Since 1993, the agency has been a unit of Omnicom Group, the world's largest advertising agency holding company as of 2024.

 History

 TBWA was founded in 1970 in Paris, France, by William G. Tragos (Greek-American, Management), Claude Bonnange (French, Marketing), Uli Wiesendanger (Swiss, Creation), and Paolo Ajroldi (Italian, Client Services).
 The first letter of each founder's name provided the initials for the new organization.
 They were purchased by the Omnicom Group in 1993.

-In the mid-1990s TBWA began expanding globally spreading rapidly.
-It began acquiring global accounts such as Master Foods that helped strengthen the breadth and depth of its offering, so much so that in 2004 it was named by Advertising Age as Global Agency Network of the Year.
+In the mid-1990s TBWA began expanding globally.
+Spreading rapidly, it began acquiring global accounts such as Master Foods that helped strengthen the breadth and depth of its offering, so much so that in 2004 it was named by Advertising Age as Global Agency Network of the Year.

-In 2010, it was named by Advertising Agency as one of the top ten agencies of the Decade.
+In 2010, it was named by Advertising Agency as one of the top ten agencies of the decade.

+In 2015, the agency's Asia Pacific regional operations was split into three regions – Asia, Oceania and Greater China – and its Asian headquarters was moved from Hong Kong to Singapore.

-TBWA\Worldwide has been named Adweek's Global Agency of the Year for 2018, 2018, 2021, and 2022.
-TBWA\Worldwide was added to Fast Company's list of the World's Most Innovative Companies in 2019.
+TBWA\Worldwide has been named Adweek's Global Agency of the Year for 2018, 2021, 2022, and 2024.
+TBWA\Worldwide was added to Fast Company's list of the World's Most Innovative Companies in 2019, for its work with Apple.
+From 2019-2023, the agency was added to Fast Company's list of the World's Most Innovative Companies.

-International operations
+In July 2023, the company's US subsidiary, TBWA\Chiat\Day relocated from Madison Avenue to the Daily News Building, making it the last large agency to leave Madison Avenue, the one time symbolic home of advertising agencies and their work.
+A print advertisement in The New York Times called it "the end of an era".

+In August 2024, Erin Riley was named Global CEO.

+In 2025, the agency was again recognized by Fast Company as one of the 15 most innovative companies in advertising and marketing, for its client work with artificial intelligence.

+Operations

+TBWA\Worldwide reports over 11,000 employees across 40 countries.
+Erin Riley is the agency's global CEO.
+The agency is part of agency network Omnicom Group, the largest agency holding company in the world following its 2024 acquisition of fellow agency holding company IPG.

-In the United States, TBWA operates through TBWA\Chiat\Day, with offices in Los Angeles, New York City and Nashville.
-In other parts of the world the company also operates under a mixed brand name such as TBWA\Hunt\Lascaris, a highly awarded agency based in South Africa, TBWA\CONCEPT UNIT, West Africa's most awarded creative agency based in Nigeria, TBWA\HAKUHODO, the second largest creative agency in Japan after Dentsu, TBWA\RAAD an emerging operation that spans the Middle East and North Africa.
-The Asia Pacific regional operations was split into three regions – Asia, Oceania and Greater China – and headquarters moved from Hong Kong to Singapore.
-Its network also expands throughout Latin America.
-An example of one of its prominent links is Brands&People, a design and advertising agency in Monterrey.
+In the United States, TBWA operates through TBWA\Chiat\Day, with offices in Los Angeles, New York City, Boston, Chicago, and Nashville.
+In other parts of the world the company operates numerous agencies under a mixed brand name such as TBWA\Hunt\Lascaris in South Africa, Lola\TBWA in Brazil, TBWA\HAKUHODO in Japan, and TBWA\RAAD in the Middle East and North Africa.

-Within Omnicom Group

-Within the Omnicom Group of Companies, TBWA is generally partnered with OMD and PHD for Media solutions, TEQUILA for below the line marketing communications, Ketchum and Gavin Anderson for Public Relations and Investor Relations, and Agency.com for interactive.
-That said, in specific markets it partners or works with other Diversified Agency Services (DAS) agencies within Omnicom's portfolio.
+The network works with global clients including Adidas, Apple, Gatorade, McDonald's, Nissan, and Singapore Airlines.